 Elizabeth is the mother of Nicholas, now grown, and Cara, who is a Middle School student at Hilltop.
-Cara and Elizabeth share their West Brattleboro home with a Bassetoodle, a Bischapoo, two kittens, and a variety of Dust Bunnies.
+Cara and Elizabeth share their West Brattleboro home with a Bassetoodle and two cats.
 As a child, Elizabeth lived on the Islands of Jamaica and Trinidad, where she observed troubling racial and socio-economic divisions; she developed a lifelong interest in seeking understanding and reconciliation between people of differing races and cultures.
 She attended The School of International Service, at American University, where she received a B.A. in International Relations; and went on to receive an M.Div from Yale Divinity School.
 She served as an Ordained Pastor to United Church of Christ (UCC) congregations in the D.C.
 Metro Area, Connecticut, and VT., for 18 years.

 After adopting her son from Moldova, she moved to Brattleboro to study at SIT where she earned an M.Ed in Teaching English to Speakers of Other Languages (TESOL) in 2001, and for the fifteen years thereafter, she was a teacher for immigrant and refugee children in the Greenfield Public School System.
 Since Cara began at Hilltop, Elizabeth has enjoyed volunteering in her daughter’s classroom.
 She was also involved in forming the Parent Anti-Bias Committee.
 She also volunteers as a Guardian Ad.
 Litem for Foster Children in Windham County, and is an active member of the Guilford Community Church.
 In her free time, Elizabeth enjoys hiking, biking, photography, and gardening.